What is Protein?

 Protein has been found to aid metabolism by boosting your daily energy expenditure or the number of calories you burn.
 Saturated fat was once linked to heart disease, but a new study reveals that this is no longer the case.

 Nonetheless, fat-free and low-fat yogurt are still popular in the United States.
-Protein has been found to aid metabolism by boosting your daily energy expenditure or the number of calories you burn.
+Protein has been found to aid metabolism by boosting your daily energy expenditure or the number of calories3 you burn.

 It’s also vital to get adequate protein to keep your hunger in check.

-Hemp seeds contain enough protein, i.e., in 57 calories of carbs, it has 3 grams protein, four grams saturated.
+Hemp seeds contain enough protein, i.e., in 57 calories of carbs, it has 3 grams of protein and four grams of saturated.

 These are a great source of plant-based protein, as our body can’t make amino acids; one has to obtain them through diet.